Skip to main content

 For budget builds

 Rockchip RV1126B A good option for cost-sensitive builds.
 Hardware ISP, H.264/H.265 encode, and 2 TOPS NPU in a small package.
-Runs at Tier 2 with MAVLink proxy, REST API, and basic telemetry.
+Runs at Tier 3 with the MAVLink proxy, REST API, video pipeline, and cloud relay.

 WiFi adapter for WFB-ng